stravos97/tech501-week2-app-deploy-scripts/README.md

 - **Health Monitoring:** Enabled application health checks and automatic repairs to maintain VM integrity.
 - **User Data Script:** Automates application startup using PM2 upon VM provisioning.
 - **SSH Key:** Selected **`tech-501-haashim-az-key`** from the Azure store for secure access.

-**Note:** Always ensure that sensitive information, such as admin passwords or SSH keys, is securely managed and not exposed in scripts or configuration files.

 ---